 In previous versions of WebSphere Message Broker, the support for JMS messages extended only to JMS provision.
-In WebSphere Message Broker Version 6.1, brokering value has been added to enable the broker to behave like a JMS client.
+In WebSphere Message Broker Version 6.1, you can configure the broker to behave like a JMS client.

 JMS provision

 In previous versions of WebSphere Message Broker, the WebSphere MQ Real-time Transport enabled support for JMS provision; the built in nodes, Real-timeInput node, Real-timeOptimizedFlow node, and Publication node, allow JMS applications to communicate with applications that use other supported protocols and transports.